Fetal warfarin syndrome: Mechanism

 Warfarin's ability to cause fetal warfarin syndrome in utero stems from its ability to limit vitamin K activation.
 Warfarin binds to and blocks the enzyme Vitamin K epoxide reductase which is usually responsible for activating vitamin K during vitamin K recycling.
 Vitamin K, once activated, is able to add a carboxylic acid group to glutamate residues of certain proteins which assists in correct protein folding.
 Without active vitamin K, a fetus exposed to warfarin is unable to produce large quantities of clotting and bone growth factors.

 Without vitamin K, clotting factors II, VII, IX and X are unable to be produced.
 Without these vital parts of the coagulation cascade a durable fibrin plug cannot form to block fluid escaping from damaged or permeable vasculature.
 Anemia is common in fetuses exposed to warfarin as blood constantly seeps into the interstitial fluid or amniotic cavity.
 High doses of warfarin and heavy bleeding lead to abortion and stillbirth.

 Osteocalcin is another protein dependent on vitamin K for correct folding and function.
 Osteocalcin is normally secreted by osteoblast cells and plays a role in aiding correct bone mineralization and bone maturation.
 In the presence of warfarin and subsequent absence of vitamin K and active osteocalcin, bone mineralization and growth are stunted.

 Prevention

 Fetal warfarin syndrome is prevented by withholding prescription to pregnant women or those trying to conceive.
 As warfarin can remain in the mother's body for up to five days, warfarin should not be administered in the days leading up to conception.
 Doctors must take care to ensure women of reproductive age are aware of the risks to the baby should they get pregnant, before prescribing warfarin.

 For some women, such as those with prosthetic heart valves, anticoagulation medication cannot be suspended during pregnancy as the risk of thrombus and emboli is too high.
 In such cases an alternate anticoagulant, which cannot pass through the placental barrier to the fetus, is proscribed in place of warfarin.
 Heparin is one such anticoagulant medication, although its efficacy in patients with prosthetic heart valves is not well established.
-New anticoagulant medications, which are efficacious and non-teratogenic such as ximelagatran continue to be developed.